 A more recent trend has been to employ a people-first perspective, in which someone is described as “a person with disabilities,” rather than “a disabled person,” though some groups and movements reject this approach as a misguided politically correct complication.

 Why do these subjects have to be so complicated?
 We’re all genetic mongrels anyway, so why even refer to one’s race or ethnic origin?
 And why is it considered appropriate to comment on a person’s physical or mental condition at all?

 Of course, such descriptions are not always necessary, and they should be omitted when they’re irrelevant.
 But, for better or worse, ethnic identity and physical or mental ability is often pertinent to a discussion.

 So, we’re back to where we started — how should a writer describe an individual or a community or group when such a detail is warranted?
 If you’re writing for a specific publication or for an organization, investigate whether it has a pertinent style or policy.
 If the subject matter is dealt with in a style guide or a handbook (for example, the Publication Manual of the American Psychological Association), use that resource as a guide.

 Otherwise, if your subject is an individual, or the content describes an individual, ask that person.
 If that approach is not feasible, search the individual’s own documentation (such as a personal website or a blog on which the person describes himself or herself).
 In the case of a community or a group, seek guidance from a representative or, again, research original documentation — for example, a print or online publication.
 Whatever you do, if it’s appropriate, integrate into your content as seamlessly as possible your rationale for using potentially controversial or less-than-universal terminology.

-6 Responses to “How to Ride the Euphemistic Treadmill”
+6 thoughts on “How to Ride the Euphemistic Treadmill”

 Good post.
 While you’re on the subject, how does the time period affect word choice?
 If your setting is 1952, for example, can you use the terms of that period even though they may not be in favor today?